everx-labs/evernode-ds/README.md

 ## 1. What is Evernode DApp Server?

-Evernode DS is a set of services that allow your applications to interact with the TVM blockchains:
+Evernode DApp Server is a set of services that provides a GraphQL API for TVM blockchains.

+The client application can send messages to the blockchain and receive the results by performing the appropriate GraphQL operations:

+-   Mutation - to send an external message to the blockchain.
+-   Query - to query blockchain data.
+-   Subscription - to subscribe for blockchain events.

+ DApp Server consists of:
--   [Everscale node](https://github.com/tonlabs/ton-labs-node), written in Rust and focused on performance and safety, is the core element of Evernode DS.
+-   [Everscale node](https://github.com/tonlabs/ton-labs-node), written in Rust and focused on performance and safety, is the core element of DApp Server.

--   [Everscale GraphQL Server](https://github.com/tonlabs/ton-q-server) (referred as Q-Server) provides EVER SDK GraphQL endpoint for sending messages and quering blockchain.
+-   [Everscale GraphQL Server](https://github.com/tonlabs/ton-q-server) (referred as Q-Server) provides GraphQL endpoint for sending messages and quering blockchain.

 -   [ArangoDB](https://www.arangodb.com/documentation/).
 Multi-model database with the information about all